P4ELTE/P4Query/README.md

         @Qualifier
         @Retention(RetentionPolicy.RUNTIME)
-        public interface MySpecialAnalysis  {
+        public @interface MySpecialAnalysis  {
         }
         ```

       - You will use this annotation in dependency injection.
 Specifically, you will use this to communicate to others that your analyser is capable of providing a `@MySpecialAnalysis` token.
-This token (usually a `null` value) signifyies that your analysis has been completed.
+This token signifyies that your analysis has been completed.
 Others will claim dependency on this token, but they actually expect you to modify the knowledge graph according to the requirements of this analysis.
       - Additionally, `broker` will use this annotation to discover your modul by looking up which class has a method annotated with this annotation.